-- Perhaps use images from objects located in different galleries and in the gardens to create a challenge or simple trail though the Museum to find specific objects/places.
+- Perhaps use images from objects located in different galleries and in the Gardens to create a challenge or simple trail through the Museum to find specific objects or places.

 - Set an alphabetical challenge ie find or draw 26 objects one for each letter of the alphabet.

 It describes a lecture given in 1897 about an Ancient Egyptian mummy that Mr. Horniman loaned for the occasion.
 During the lecture the mummy was unwrapped and described in front of a captivated audience.
 Read it to find out what the guests witnessed and what interesting souvenir they were given to take home.

 What do you think has changed about the way that ancient artefacts are handled and studied today?

 The wooden inner lid features Egyptian icons such as the central winged scarab beetle and eye of Horus, which protect the deceased.
 The winged goddess below is possibly Isis.
 The two figures lower down are Osiris, right and Horus, left.
 The two kneeling women below are possibly Isis and Nephthys.
 Nephthys was sister to Isis and Osiris, and protected the soul.
 Often shown together, Egyptologists suggest that Nephthys was a mirror image of Isis; dark versus light.

 Animals were important to Ancient Egyptians as they were connected to the gods, for example Horus is shown with a hawk’s head.
 Can you find more animals on the coffin?

 Thoth, the scribe and god of wisdom and learning, was sometimes shown on mummy wrappings, with the head of a baboon and sometimes the head of an ibis.
 In some pictures Thoth can be seen recording the result of the weighing of the heart ceremony on the deceased’s journey to the afterlife.

 Can you make out an image on the outside of this mummy’s bandages?
 What is it?